safonovpro/node-html-crawler/README.md

 ### Simple console application

-The application finds all the URLs and outputs to the console the server response code and the full URL of the document.
+Application finds all the URLs and outputs to the console the server response code and the full URL of the document.

+    node example/simple-app.js safonov.pro

 ```js
 const Crawler = require('../crawler');